Thinking outside the pitch: We enabled Airtel’s B2B sales teams to listen and sell with stories

 A lot, it would appear.

-One KAM at the training showed us just how quickly one can progress when equipped with the right training.
-At the start of the training, when asked to simulate a sales pitch, the participant had used technical terms, jargon, and explained the product like a catalogue.
+One KAM showed us just how quickly one can progress when equipped with the right training.
+At the start of the training, when asked to do a sales pitch, the participant had used technical terms, jargon, and explained the product not unlike a catalogue.

 Straight-forward, technically accurate, but lacking an emotional connection.

-Yet this same participant had now delivered something completely different.
+Yet this same participant now delivered something completely different.
 It was simple, relatable, and held the audience’s interest.
-By tapping into empathy, by communicating the value and impact of Airtel’s solutions on real people’s lives, the team members were able to turn a pitch into a human interest story.
+By tapping into empathy, by communicating the value and impact of Airtel’s solutions on real people’s lives, the team members were able to turn a pitch into a human-interest story.

-Storytelling had changed their mindset on how to use and tell stories, where to use them and what kind of stories to tell during sales conversations.
+Storytelling had changed their mindset on how to use and tell stories, where to use them and what kind of stories to tell depending on the direction the sales conversation takes.

 Because that’s what a sale should be – a conversation.
 The moment your customer is ready to listen, the door opens to a trust-based relationship.